Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Introduction

+To address mixed noise, the antinoise hierarchical mutual-incoherence-induced discriminative learning (AHMID)~\cite{AHMID_2023} has been proposed.
+This method jointly estimates background and anomaly parts along with Gaussian and stripe noise from a given HS image by solving an optimization problem.
+Although such an explicit modeling of mixed noise improves robustness, AHMID has several limitations.
+First, since the background part is modeled as the product of a dictionary and its coefficient matrix, the detection performance is sensitive to the quality of the preconstructed dictionary.
+Second, the algorithmic behavior tends to be unstable because both the dictionary and the coefficient matrix are updated as optimization variables, which requires alternating optimization.
+Furthermore, the inclusion of multiple regularization terms for all components in its objective function leads to an interdependence among hyperparameters, which makes parameter tuning laborious.

-Based on the above discussion, in this article, we propose a novel decomposition-based HS anomaly detection method that can accurately extract an anomaly part from a given HS image containing various types of noise.
-The main contributions of this article are as follows:
+These limitations motivate a natural question: \textit{Can we develop a stable and robust HS anomaly detection method that requires no preprocessing and simplifies parameter tuning?} To address this question, in this article, we propose a novel HS anomaly detection method that can accurately extract an anomaly part from a given HS image corrupted by various types of noise.
+Specifically, we newly formulate a constrained convex optimization problem to decompose background and anomaly parts, and Gaussian, sparse, and stripe noise from a given HS image.
+Then, we design an efficient solver based on a preconditioned variant of a primal-dual splitting method (P-PDS)~\cite{DP-PDS_2011} with the operator-norm-based design method of variable-wise diagonal preconditioning (OVDP)~\cite{naganuma2023_DPDS}.
+The main contributions of this article are as follows: \begin{itemize}